Plachtaa/VALL-E-X/README.md

 #### How much VRAM do I need?
 * 6GB GPU VRAM - Almost all NVIDIA GPUs satisfy the requirement.

+#### Why the model fails to generate long text?
+* Transformer's computation complexity increases quadratically while the sequence length increases.
+Hence, all training are kept under 22 seconds.
+Please make sure the total length of audio prompt and generated audio is less than 22 seconds to ensure acceptable performance.
+* To generate long text, a huge paragraph must be breakdown into short sentences.
+We are currently working on this.

 #### MORE TO BE ADDED...

 ## 🧠 TODO